prabhatKumar65/HTML-for-beginner-/README.md

 Learn how to structure content effectively

 🤝 Contributions & Feedback
-I’m just getting started, so if you have any suggestions or feedback, feel free to share!
+I’m just getting started, so if you have any suggestions or feedback, feel free to share.
 I’m open to learning from others.